secretGeek/today-i-learned-staging/notepad++/plugins.md

 <https://github.com/bruderstein/nppPluginManager/releases>

+(Check if you have 32 bit or 64 bit notepad++ before choosing the correct download)

 Unzip it and copy the extracted files to your notepad++ plugins and updater folder. (which, as described about is:

 	$env:APPDATA\Notepad++\plugins\Config